 2. Not buying gap insurance

 If you drive a leased car, you should pay for gap insurance.
-The “gap” refers to the difference in what you still owe on your lease and the value of the car.
+The “gap” refers to the difference between what you still owe on your lease and the value of the car.

 Many leases include gap insurance.
-The dealer may offer to sell you gap insurance, but according to the Insurance Information Institute (III), you may find a cheaper policy option with a traditional insurance company.
-Regardless, the coverage is well worth the small investment; the III says that gap insurance adds only around $20 per year to comprehensive and collision coverage.
+The dealer may offer to sell you gap insurance, but you may find a cheaper policy option with a traditional insurance company.
+Regardless, the coverage is well worth the small investment.

 3. Underestimating how many miles you’ll put on a car